-The Hollies Administration Database and all related administration documents are kept on the Administrators laptop.
-Access to the administration area is password protected, the Database and key files containing child specific information are also password protect.
+The Hollies Administration Database and all related administration documents are stored on Microsoft Office 365 using Share point and One drive.
+Children's personal information is stored through Kindersoft.
+Access to the administration areas is password protected, the database and key files containing child specific information are also password protect.

 All files containing children's information are kept in encrypted files.
-The encryption software used is Kruptus 2 Professional and passwords are not shared.